Coollaitar/Clamp-Assignment/README.md

 1. Create a async function fetchTokenPrices which takes an **array** of token indices as its **input arguement**.
 The purpose of the function is to **retrieve** the **token prices** for the token specified by the indices and return them in a single call.

-2. Calls array will contain a list of objects, each representing a call to the Uniswap Multicall contract to retrieve the **price** of a **specific token**.
+2. Make an array **calls** which will contain a list of objects, each representing a call to the Uniswap Multicall contract to retrieve the **price** of a **specific token**.

-3. **encodeFunctionCall** is a function provided by Web3.js **library** to encode the data of function call into the ABI format.
+3. Add **encodeFunctionCall** which is a function provided by Web3.js library to **encode the data** of function call into the ABI format.

-- **first arguement** holds information about the function name, type and inputs and here
+- **first arguement** will hold information about the function name, type and inputs.
-- **second arguement** holds the tokenIndex which represents the index of token whose price is to be retrieved from Multicall contract.
+- **second arguement** will hold the tokenIndex which represents the index of token whose price is to be retrieved from Multicall contract.

 ```web3.js
 async function fetchTokenPrices(tokenIndices) {